g-orgo/bot-messagecatcher/README.md

 client.connect();
 ```

-but i've never try this, so i don't know what kind of permissions it has.
+But i've never try this, so i don't know what kind of permissions it has.